declanmo/victorian-plumbing-techtask-dm/README.md

 ## Testing Strategy (Not Implemented)

 Unit and E2E tests were generally omitted, as they were **not required** for this exercise.
-However some vitest unit tests were written to demonstrate competency for principal components

 The architecture is designed to be testable: